fluent/fluent-bit-docs/administration/troubleshooting.md

 Tap can be used to generate events or records detailing what messages pass through Fluent Bit, at what time and what filters affect them.

-To test out Fluent Bit Tap we will be using a publicly accessible docker container: 'fluent/fluent-bit:latest '.

 ### Simple example